 The Ecologist reviewed the proposed plans as well as local records of protected and priority species and designated sites within 500m of the proposed development.
-The data search identified 137 records of protected and priority species within 500m of the proposed development, although no records were for the site itself.
+The data search identified 141 records of protected and priority species within 500m of the proposed development, although no records were for the site itself.
 There are no statutory or non-Statutory designated sites within 500m of the proposed development.

-The site of the proposed development appears to be an area of semi-improved grassland which is considered to be a habitat of lower ecological value.
+The site of the proposed development appears to be an area of semi-improved grassland which is considered to be a habitat not considered to be of high ecological value.
 However, the site has a tree/woodland boundary which is considered to be of ecological value.

 The Ecologist noted given the proximity of development and works to surrounding trees and hedgerows, it is considered prudent to require information from the applicant as to how these features biodiversity importance for wildlife will be protected during the construction period of works.
 It would seem likely that the creation of the new access point would require the removal of sections of hedgerow.
-The Ecologist therefore suggests that any removed hedgerow is translocated to areas within the development site instead of buying and planting new stock.

 Where it is necessary to remove any trees or hedgerows a Tree and Hedgerow Replacement and Protection Plan will need to be secured through an appropriately worded condition.
-This plan will need to identify appropriate compensation planting for the loss of any trees or hedgerow, although details of the location, length and species as well as an appropriate aftercare scheme will need to be identified, species used will need to be native and reflect the hedgerows present in the local area.
+This plan will need to identify appropriate compensation planting for the loss of any trees or hedgerow, although details of the location, length and species as well as an appropriate aftercare scheme will need to be identified and the species used will need to be native and reflect the hedgerows present in the local area.